halimah24/halimah24/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-# Hi there 👋 , Hay Gaes, Welcome To Jungle Have Fun!
+# Hi there 👋 , Hay Gaes, Welcome To GitHub Me,!
 Currently working as Junior QA Engineer, Having knowledge to create web automation using Cucumber Selenium Java.
 API Testing using Postman and Cucumber Serenity BDD with Rest Assured.
 And having knowledge about Project Management Tools such a Trello and Test Case Management using TestRail.

 # Table of contents